Jon Finch: Stardom

 In 1977, he was the original choice for the role of Doyle, taken by Martin Shaw, in the British television series The Professionals (Shaw previously had played Banquo to Finch's Macbeth in Polanski's film).
 Finch withdrew at the last minute, claiming that he "couldn't possibly play a policeman".

 During 1978 and 1979, Finch played the role of Henry Bolingbroke in the BBC Television Shakespeare productions of Richard II, Henry IV, Part I and Henry IV, Part II, which also featured Derek Jacobi, John Gielgud, David Gwillim and Anthony Quayle in principal roles.

 At the end of the decade, Finch's roles in films included Death on the Nile (1978) and La Sabina (1979).

-He was cast as Kane in Ridley Scott's Alien (1979), but had to drop out after he fell ill on the first day of filming, and John Hurt was cast in his place.
+He was cast as Kane in Ridley Scott's Alien (1979), but had to drop out after falling ill on the first day of filming, leading to a type 1 diabetes diagnosis, and John Hurt was cast in his place.